Strictification of $\infty$-Groupoids is Comonadic: The Dold-Kan correspondences: abelian and nonabelian

-Here $p = d_2 d_3\cdots d_{n-1}(x_n)$, and $\phi$ is the action of $C_1$ on $C_n$ for $n \ge 2$.
-The boundary maps are defined as $d_i(x) = x_i$. \end{itemize} For a simplex $(x_0,...,x_n;\alpha) \in \nonabdoldnormalizer(C_*)$, we will refer to $\alpha$ as the \textit{automorphism element} of the simplex.
-One can think of the simplices of $\nonabdoldnormalizer(C_*)$ as being inductively built out of compatible automorphism elements. \end{proof} We have now finished verifying item (1) of Theorem \ref{thm:simply-connected-crossed-complex}.
-This equivalence of categories respects the natural homotopical structures on the categories, in particular the fundamental algebraic invariants: \begin{lemma} For $C \in \crcom$ and $x \in C_0$, there is a natural isomorphism
+Where $e$ is the identity element of (the appropriate component of) $C_{n+1}$. \end{itemize} For a simplex $x = (x_0,...,x_n;\alpha) \in \nonabdoldnormalizer(C)$, we will call $\alpha$ as the \textit{automorphism element} of the simplex, and refer to it by $\text{aut}(x)$.
+One can think of the simplices of $\nonabdoldnormalizer(C)$ as being inductively built out of compatible automorphism elements.
+A simplex is thin precisely when $\alpha$ is the identity element. \end{proof} We have now finished verifying item (1) of Theorem \ref{thm:simply-connected-crossed-complex}.
+This equivalence of categories respects the natural homotopical structures on the categories, in particular the fundamental algebraic invariants: \begin{lemma} For $C \in \crcom$ and $x \in C_0$, there are natural isomorphisms

-For $n \ge 0$. \end{lemma} \begin{proof} In \cite{Brown_Higgins_1991} they prove the analogous statement for the the classifying space of a crossed complex.
+For $n \ge 2$. \end{lemma} \begin{proof} In \citep{Brown_Higgins_1991} they prove the analogous statement for the the classifying space of a crossed complex.
 Since the classifying space of a crossed complex $C$ is defined to be the geometric realization of $\nonabdoldnormalizer(C)$, and geometric realization preserves homotopy groups, the result follows. \end{proof}